apache/libcloud/docs/upgrade_notes.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 CloudStack driver received a lot of changes and additions which will make it
 more pleasant to use.
-Backward incompatible changes are listed bellow:
+Backward incompatible changes are listed below:

 * ``CloudStackForwardingRule`` class has been renamed to
   ``CloudStackIPForwardingRule``